cloud-carbon-footprint/cloud-carbon-footprint/README.md

   - `./scripts/lint.bash`: linter + formatter
   - `./scripts/test.bash`: tests

 This script runs the website in dev mode, with unified logging output, watch mode, and hot reloading.
-Uses `ts-node-dev` for the backend and reacts built in dev mode for the frontend
+Uses `ts-node-dev` for the backend and CRA's dev mode for the frontend
   - `./scripts/dev.bash`: tests

 ## Troubleshooting